georgeslight/Algorithmic_Trading/experiment_2/README.md

     The model does not outperform a mean-based prediction for Volume.

 #### Interpretation
-These findings indicate that further enhancements, such as improved feature scaling methods, adjustments to the model architecture, or more advanced data preprocessing techniques, may be necessary to achieve better performance for these features.
+These findings indicate that further enhancements may be necessary to achieve better performance for these features.
 While scaling the Volume feature separately in the 0-1 range using a different scaler was intended to address variance imbalances, it did not yield better results for Volume.
 Moreover, it led to worse predictions for the Low and Close features.
 This outcome suggests that scaling features independently might disrupt the relationships between them, particularly in time-series data where feature interdependence is critical.
-Future experiments should explore alternative scaling techniques that preserve these relationships while addressing variance discrepancies.